 Still on the interior are the new 12 ways electric leather seats, which are comfortable as I drive hundreds of KM in the car and yet coming out of the car wanting to do more with no sense of tiredness.
 Subtle changes can be seen in the steering wheel as Volkswagen has quietly placed the honeycomb style design around the VW logo.
 Moving onto the center console there is the new 8 inch Discover Media Navigation infotainment system which is responsive and it works like magic.
 Also with this infotainment system you can choose to display the amount of boost the car is running, or the G-force gauge, oil or water temp gauge which is helpful if you were to ever track the car or even if you just want to keep an eye on it.

-In the particular test car it came with the Adaptive Chassis Control (DCC) with driving mode selection.
+In the particular test car, it came with the Adaptive Chassis Control (DCC) with driving mode selection.
 There are 5 different modes to choose from, which are Eco, Comfort, Normal, Sport and Individual.
-Most of the journey done with the test car are in Comfort mode as that mode seems to take away the harshness of the Malaysian road and it just lightens the steering and turn the exhaust note down a notch making it really comfortable with long journeys.
-Of course, when you’re in a hot hatchback, you would want to push the car where its most happy at and that’s where the Sport mode comes in.
+Most of the journey done with the test car are in Comfort mode as that mode seems to take away the harshness of the Malaysian road and it just lightens the steering and turns the exhaust note down a notch making it really comfortable with long journeys.
+Of course, when you’re in a hot hatchback, you would want to push the car where it’s most happy at and that’s where the Sport mode comes in.
 Once the Sport mode is activated you will get louder exhaust note, heavier steering, firmer suspension and it is like a totally different car as if it has a dual personality in it.

-While the car may not have neck breaking horsepower as it only have 227bhp and 350nm of torque produced by the EA888 2 liter, four cylinder turbocharged engine.
+While the car may not have neck breaking horsepower as it only have 227bhp and 350nm of torque produced by the EA888 2 liter, four cylinders turbocharged engine.
 But I find it to have just the right amount of power and torque to fully utilize the chassis and excel in the real world.
-It can do the 0-100KM/H in 6.4 seconds and achieve a top speed of 250KM/H. If you really want more power out of the engine it is possible as there is a lot of potential to be unlocked from this engine simply by giving it a remap.
+It can do the 0-100KM/H in 6.4 seconds and achieve a top speed of 250KM/H. If you really want more power out of the engine it is possible as there is a lot of potentials to be unlocked from this engine simply by giving it a remap.
 Having driven it through B roads and long highway, the car will pull from as low as 1500 RPM all the way to its redline.
-The engine, coupled with the six speed DSG transmission really work well together as it is slick, precise and a quick.
+The engine, coupled with the six-speed DSG transmission really work well together as it is slick, precise and quick.